-I never even considered that I could make my own French fried onions until I needed some that were gluten free, for a green bean casserole.
-Now I know that these are quite simple to make (though somewhat time consuming), and a lot of fun!
+I never even considered that I could make my own French fried crisp onion topping, until I needed some that were gluten free for a green bean casserole.
+Now I know that these are really easy to make (though somewhat time consuming, but not bad…), and a lot of fun!
 I was so proud of myself when I tasted them!
 “Wow, I MADE those!!”
 A ton of other people were impressed too, and it was so simple!
 Just like myself, I think people just don’t realize it can be done at home.
 It’s just not something you think about until there is a need for it.

 I sliced a large red onion into thin slices, and chopped them just a little bit to be more fitting as a casserole topping.

 Next, I put them all in a bowl, poured on enough milk to cover, and let them soak for a few minutes.
 If you need to watch out for dairy in addition to gluten, you could probably use broth instead, or even gluten free beer, as a couple of my readers have since suggested.

 This recipe shows you how to make the onions gluten free.
 If you don’t need to be gluten free, you can use regular white all-purpose flour instead of the gluten free, and if you do, just add a teaspoon sugar and an extra 1/4 tsp salt to it to give it a little bit more flavor.